PardisAFard/python-learning/README.md

 It's a simple but powerful reminder that fairness in systems isn't always as straightforward as it seems.

-### The path to learning how to be a data analyst begins with mastering three key libraries.
+### The path to learning how to be a 'data analyst' begins with mastering three key libraries.
 The approach that I’ve chosen requires learning how to use Numpy, Pandas, and Matplotlib at the beginning.
 Here, I will be uploading my project codes that use these Python tools.